Institutional Giving Consultant

 - Ability to produce timely, quality work with thorough attention to detail

-- Technical proficiency in Microsoft Office Suite and Google Drive
+- Technical proficiency in Google Suite (or Microsoft Office Suite)

-- Background and interest in the arts and/or education and/or social services preferred
+- Background and/or interest in the arts, education, or community services

-Submit cover letter, resume, a brief writing sample, and references to email@example.com by 9/15/2020.
-In your cover letter, please include a brief note about why working in the arts or the nonprofit sector is important to you.
+Submit cover letter, resume, and a brief writing sample (preferably relevant to your grant writing or fundraising work) to email@example.com.
+In your cover letter, please share why working in the arts or the nonprofit sector is important to you.

 Applications will be reviewed on an ongoing basis with priority given to those received by May 10, 2022.